camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - Error management performed in a service queried by API.

 The essential requirements to consider would be:
-- Error handling should be centralized in a single place.
+- Error handling SHOULD be centralized in a single place.
-- Customization of the generated error based on the error content returned by the final core service should be contemplated.
+- Customization of the generated error based on the error content returned by the final core service SHOULD be contemplated.
-- Latency should be minimized in its management.
+- Latency SHOULD be minimized in its management.

 NOTE: When standardized AuthN/AuthZ flows are used, please refer to [6.2.
 Security definition](#62-security-definition), the format and content of Error Response for those procedures SHALL follow the guidelines of those standards.